VJBots/VJ-Save-Restricted-Content/README.md

 then send post/s link_

-__Multi Posts__
+__MULTI POSTS__

-_send public/private posts link as explained above with formate "from - tag" to send multiple messges_
+_send public/private posts link as explained above with formate "from - to" send multiple messages_

 examples: